gianlucacovini/SlicedWasserstein.jl/README.md

 ## Use of generative AI

 Some documentation and repository-maintenance changes were prepared with assistance from generative AI tools.
-All code, documentation, and package metadata are reviewed, edited, and validated by the human maintainer, who takes responsibility for the contents of the package.
+Generative AI tools were also consulted in the deployment part, especially for tests and examples.
+All code, documentation, and package metadata are reviewed and validated by the human maintainer, who takes responsibility for the contents of the package.

 ## References